 Press conference planned for additional details on Moxham shooting

 Aug.
-16—An autopsy was still underway Monday for the man found dead in Moxham a day earlier after a Lunen Street shooting, investigators said.
+17—JOHNSTOWN, Pa. — An autopsy was still underway Monday for the man found dead in Moxham a day earlier after a Lunen Street shooting, investigators said.

 Cambria County Coroner Jeffrey Lees said a press conference is planned for 10 a.m.
 Tuesday to release details on the incident.